 Sharon understands that regardless of the circumstances, family law matters are deeply personal and often emotionally-charged.
 She adopts a problem-solving approach, listening closely, responding mindfully, and guiding clients with care.

 Sharon is a qualified Collaborative Family Lawyer and has been accredited as a Family Mediator by the Ontario Association for Family Mediation.
 She is a graduate of the University of Toronto Faculty of Law, where she obtained her law degree after completing undergraduate studies at the University of British Columbia and McMaster University.
 Prior to establishing her own practice in St. Catharines, Sharon honed her legal skills at a large national law firm in Toronto and a boutique family law firm in Hamilton.

-Sharon is a member of the roster of family mediators for the Centre for Family Mediation, which provides court-connected mediation services at the Family Court in St. Catharines, and has been a presenter in the Ministry of the Attorney General’s Mandatory Information Program for family law proceedings.
+Sharon is a member of the roster of family mediators offering court-connected mediation services in St. Catharines, and has been a presenter in the Ministry of the Attorney General’s Mandatory Information Program for family law proceedings.
 Sharon has also acted as a Contributing Editor for various titles of the prominent legal encyclopedia Halsbury’s Laws of Canada, including the title on Family Law.

-Sharon is a member of the Law Society of Upper Canada, the International Association of Collaborative Professionals (IACP), the Association for Conflict Resolution (ACR), the Ontario Association for Family Mediation (OAFM), the ADR Institute of Ontario, the Association of Family and Conciliation Courts (AFCC), the Lincoln County Law Association, and the Hamilton Law Association.
+Sharon is proud to serve on the Executive of Collaborative Practice Niagara and the Board of Directors for the Niagara Community Legal Clinic.
+She is also a member of the Ontario Association for Family Mediation (OAFM), the Association of Family and Conciliation Courts (AFCC), the Lincoln County Law Association, and the Law Society of Ontario.